End-time Warnings to the People of God

 Rev 3:3 Remember therefore how you have received and heard, and hold fast, and repent.
 If therefore you shall not watch, I will come on you as a thief, and you shall not know what hour I will come upon you.

-The phrase "how you have received and heard" refers to the foundational truth they had already been given: the message of Christ, the teaching handed down by the apostles, and the Spirit‑shaped way of living that accompanied it.
+The phrase "how you have received and heard" refers to the foundational truth they had already been given: the gospel of Christ, the teaching handed down by the apostles, and the Spirit‑shaped way of living that accompanied it.
 Jesus is telling Sardis to remember the authentic beginning of their faith - the moment when the gospel came with clarity, power, and moral seriousness.
 They had received something pure and life‑giving; now they must recall it.

 But “received and heard” also implies responsibility.
 They had not merely heard the truth; they had received it - taken it in, accepted it, been entrusted with it.
 Their problem is not ignorance but neglect.
 So Jesus calls them back to the original pattern: remember what you were given, keep it, and repent.
 The cure for their spiritual deadness is not new teaching but returning to the truth they once embraced with living obedience.